 This course builds on the basic aspects of web page development that are presented in the first course and extends that knowledge to focus on issues and technologies related to the design and development of web sites.
 Topics include advanced internet technologies (including, but not limited to: AJAX, server-side programming, database use and access, client libraries, server frameworks, and creating and consuming information services).
 (Prerequisites: ISTE-645 or equivalent course.)
 Lec/Lab 3 (Spring).

 This course teaches students how to program interactive components to create user interfaces and information visualization systems.
 Students will work with data, information, animation, and digital media to create interactive applications.
 Students will be introduced to visual layout and design concepts.
 Programming is required.
 Students will need to have taken one year of programming in a high-level language to be successful in this course.
 (This class is restricted to degree-seeking graduate students or those with permission from instructor.)
 Lec/Lab 3 (Fall).

 Total Semester Credit Hours

-To be considered for admission to the advanced certificate in web development, candidates must fulfill the following requirements:
+To be considered for admission to the Web Development Adv.
+Cert. program, candidates must fulfill the following requirements:

 Due to continuing advances in the technologies used for interactive multimedia, knowledge of programming is necessary in this field.
 Students must have object-oriented programming skills equivalent to one year of study.
 Bridge courses are available to complete any requirements missing from the applicant’s credentials.